oborys/Quick-call-page-for-Webex-Devices/README.md

 By default there you can find an SIP address that allows you to test the app.

-For make visible in Webex Device Screen we need to add icon and link to external app (that we deploy in next steps)
+For make visible in Webex Device Screen we need to add icon and link to external app (that we deploy in next steps).
+[Instructions here](https://github.com/oborys/Quick-call-page-for-Webex-Devices#create-web-app-in-your-webex-device-gui)

 ## Instalation